delosh653/MOSAIC/README.md

 ## Data Format Example

 RNA and protein data should be .csvs (comma-separated values) with the first column being the expression names/labels, and the rest being numeric columns with expression data, ordered by time point, then by replicate.
 Missing data should be left blank.
-Expression names/labels should match *extactly* between corresponding RNA and protein expressions.
+Expression names/labels should match *exactly* between corresponding RNA and protein expressions.
 Names/labels not found in either dataset will not be run.
 An example of this formatting is the following:

 | RNA.Name |	TP2.1 | 	TP2.2| 	TP2.3	| TP4.1| 	TP4.2| 	TP4.3|
 | ------------- |-------------|-------------|-------------|-------------|-------------|-------------|